pullreminders/enterprise/README.md

     user.profile:read
     team:read
     ```

+5. Under the same "OAuth & Permissions" tab, add a new Redirect URI.
+It should be your hostname plus the path `/auth/slack/callback`, e.g. `https://pullreminders.myco.com/auth/slack/callback`.
+If you don't know your hostname yet, remember to come back and set this later.
-5. Go to the "Bot Users" tab and create a bot user with the name "Pull Reminders" and username "pullreminders".
+6. Go to the "Bot Users" tab and create a bot user with the name "Pull Reminders" and username "pullreminders".

 ## Create a GitHub App